vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 If running additional background applications, by default they are only accessible to other processes within the same container.
 In order for an application to be accessible to a user via their web browser, an ingress needs to be created mapping to the port for the application.

-To supply additional ingress points set the ``session.ingress`` field in the workshop definition.
+You can do this by supplying a list of the ingress points, and the internal container port they map to, by setting the ``session.ingresses`` field in the workshop definition.

 .. code-block:: yaml
     :emphasize-lines: 10-13